 Dog Shock Collar Training: Is It Worth It?

 Training a well-behaved dog can be hard.
-Really hard.
 Training a dog to mind his manners even when he’s off his leash is even harder.
-So, you might think that training a highly motivated, high energy, high prey drive dog to leave other dogs and livestock alone while off his leash is downright impossible.
-You might be searching right now for a quick-fix training solution regarding livestock worrying, jumping on strangers or bolting dangerously into the street.
+So, you might think that training a highly motivated, high energy, high prey drive dog to leave other animals alone while off his leash is downright impossible.
+It’s so tempting to go searching for a quick-fix training solution regarding livestock worrying, jumping on strangers, barking, or bolting dangerously into the street.

 As a professional trainer, I can admit that I’ve had more bang-my-head-against-the-wall moments than I’ve had breakthroughs.
 I’ve had dogs that took more work to teach to lie down than it took a zoo monkey to do a backflip on cue.
 So if you’re not a professional dog trainer, and you’re having a heck of a time with some aspect of training your dog, know that it is absolutely OK.